adhistac/rust-code-analysis/rust-code-analysis-book/src/commands/README.md

 ## Metrics

-Metrics are a series of measures that can be used to:
+<a href="https://github.com/adhistac/rust-code-analysis/blob/master/rust-code-analysis-book/src/commands/metrics.md" target="_blank">Metrics</a> are a series of measures that can be used to:

 - Compare different programming languages
 - Provide information on the quality of a code